oanda/mt4-fxlabs/TUTORIAL.md

 In this tutorial we have described the basics of retrieving historical position ratios from the fxLabs API.
 Retrieving other types of data using the fxLabs MQL4 API follows a similar approach.

 Detailed documentation for the fxLabs MQL4 API methods is provided in the header file `fxlabsnet.mqh`.
 There are also several example scripts and indicators, with full source, provided in the [fxLabs-MQL4 package](https://github.com/oanda/mt4-fxlabs).

+___

+###### Copyright and License

+This software is copyright (c) 2014 by OANDA Corporation and distributed under MIT [License](https://github.com/oanda/mt4-fxlabs/blob/master/LICENSE.md).

+###### Disclaimer

+Leverage trading is high risk and not suitable for all.
+You could lose all of your deposited funds.
+Articles are for general information purposes only and are not investment advice or a solution to buy or sell any investment product.
+Opinions are those of the authors and not necessarily those of OANDA, its officers, or its directors.
+Examples shown are for illustrative purposes only and may not reflect current prices or offers from OANDA.